LLC North Carolina: Everything You Need to Know

 You can dissolve your LLC if you don't want the business anymore.
 You must close all business tax accounts and draft Articles of Dissolution.

 To do business in North Carolina with an LLC from another state, you need to create a foreign LLC.

 If you need help forming an LLC in North Carolina, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.